-Yearning to watch 'The Golden Thread' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Ritwik Ghatak-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Want to watch 'The Golden Thread' on your TV, phone, or tablet?
+Tracking down a streaming service to buy, rent, download, or watch the Ritwik Ghatak-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Golden Thread' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Golden Thread' right now, here are some specifics about the J.J.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Golden Thread' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The Golden Thread' right now, here are some particulars about the J.J.
 Films drama flick.

-Released October 13th, 1965, 'The Golden Thread' stars Madhabi Mukherjee, Satindra Bhattacharya, Abhi Bhattacharya, Gita Dey The movie has a runtime of about 2 hr 3 min, and received a user score of 67 (out of 100) on TMDb, which collated reviews from 33 knowledgeable users.
+Released October 13th, 1965, 'The Golden Thread' stars Madhabi Mukherjee, Satindra Bhattacharya, Abhi Bhattacharya, Gita Dey The movie has a runtime of about 2 hr 3 min, and received a user score of 67 (out of 100) on TMDb, which assembled reviews from 33 respected users.

 'The Golden Thread' Release Dates